-Client Security Software is designed for IBM computers that use the IBM embedded Security Chip to encrypt files and store encryption keys.
-This software consists of applications and components that enable IBM clients to use client security throughout a local network, an enterprise, or the Internet.
+Client Security Software is designed for IBM computers that use the IBM Embedded Security Chip to encrypt files and store encryption keys.
+This software consists of applications and components that enable IBM client systems to use client security features throughout a local network, an enterprise, or the Internet.